Antonyeaster/deathly-wise-wizards/README.md

 ![Game Area](/documentation/design/game-area.png)

-Once the game is running, the images will chamge accordingly to the selection the user and the computer make.
+Once the game is running, the images will change accordingly to the selection the user and the computer make.

 ![Game Running](/documentation/design/game-running.png)